 - tight feeling in the throat

-Adverse effects associated with transdermal fentanyl patches include redness, rash, itching, and swelling at the site of application.
+Adverse effects associated with transdermal fentanyl patches include:

-As with any opiate, there is a risk of dependency, tolerance, abuse, and addiction with fentanyl use.
+As with any opiate, there is a risk of dependency, tolerance, misuse, and addiction.
 Physical dependence results in withdrawal symptoms when individuals abruptly stop taking the drug.

 Withdrawal symptoms usually start within 12 hours of the last dose of fentanyl and can last 1 week or more.
 An individual in withdrawal may experience: